jasonbot/weblog/content/weblog/five-years-in-the-bay.md

 description = ""
 +++

 February 8th marks the fifth anniversary of me moving to the Bay Area to work for tech startups.
-In restrospect it's been a great experience despite it being the Bay Area.
+In retrospect it's been a great experience despite it being the Bay Area.

 # Culture